Zollicoff/claudia_usage_dashboard/README.md

 ## 🌟 Overview

-**Claudia** is a powerful desktop application that transforms how you interact with Claude Code.
-Built with Tauri 2, it provides a beautiful GUI for managing your Claude Code sessions, creating custom agents, tracking usage, and much more.
+**Claude Code Usage Dashboard** is a focused desktop application for tracking and analyzing your Claude Code usage.
+Built with Tauri 2, it provides a clean interface for monitoring costs, token consumption, and usage patterns from your Claude Code sessions.

-Think of Claudia as your command center for Claude Code - bridging the gap between the command-line tool and a visual experience that makes AI-assisted development more intuitive and productive.
+The dashboard reads your existing Claude Code session logs from `~/.claude/projects/` and provides detailed analytics without requiring any changes to your workflow.

 ## 📋 Table of Contents